Here is the original email message I received from Travis:

 Above we see clearly that a MAJOR change and transformation has taken place.
 It can be seen in many areas of Travis’ life.
 He even needs less medication now.

-Now I lead him to deepen the change, to really own it.
+Now I invite him to deepen the change, to really own it.
 I guide him into a deep mediation and connection to his core self.
 I then remind him of all the positive experiences he has had in the past week.
 It is natural here to express compassion and forgiveness towards his old self.
 We take some time for him to dialogue with his younger self.
 I then encourage him to imagine the present/future self he sees himself living and being.
 This is important to do when a deep change and clearing of past trauma has taken place.
 We want to integrate and create new neural pathways.
-A new self, a new experience of life is being birthed.
+A new vision and belief he can live by; a new experience of life is being birthed.

 We really took our time here while he imagined and created his future self.
-He did this in connection and recognition of Source energy.
+He did this in connection and recognition of his belief and connection with his higher self/Source energy.
 He went through all the different areas of his life, seeing, feeling and stating in the present tense how he wants it to be, with emphasis on the big picture and really feeling it in the present, as real now.

 Here in my notes I wrote to myself: I believe a major big transformation has happened, and not only is his crippling facial blushing and anxiety going to end, Travis is going to live a far bigger, powerful, exciting, engaged life.
 He has been living small and far below his potential.
 I am very excited for him.
 I love playing a part in this work, we really do this together.
 I don’t just think it is him and me, something bigger is present and taking place when we work together – to This I bow and have great gratitude.

 Remember, Travis is 40 years old.
 Many people believe it is too difficult to change and heal long standing, chronic trauma.
-Many believe it is not possible to end social anxiety and blushing at any age, that it just needs to be accepted.
+People believe it is not possible to end social anxiety and blushing at any age, that it just needs to be accepted.
 That is because they are ill-informed and are unaware how to go about it.
-I am hoping this book helps to change this erroneous perception.
+I am hoping sharing these client experiences will help change this erroneous perception.
 Anyways, we are not quite there yet with Travis, so let’s go on.

 We worked with embodying his vision of being in a Netflix series and having great success and being very prosperous.